alexferl/echo-jwt/README.md

 is the [most complete](https://jwt.io/libraries?language=Go) implementation as of this writing.
 I think echo-jwt also has better defaults, like `RS256` as the default signing method and is also more flexible in what parsing options you can pass to the token verification function through the `Options` config.
-I think other features like `ExemptRoutes`, `ExemptMethods` and `OptionalRoutes` are useful features that most developers would want to use without having to implement them themselves.
+I think other features like `ExemptRoutes`, `ExemptMethods`, `OptionalRoutes` and `RefreshToken` are useful features that most developers would want to use without having to implement them themselves.

 ## Installing
 ```shell